WVUHPC/Introduction-HPC/_episodes/11-singularity.md

 ### Job Submission

-In this case you do not need to export X11, just login into Spruce
+In this case you do not need to export X11, just login into Thorny Flat

 ~~~
+ssh <username>@ssh.wvu.edu

-ssh <username>@spruce.hpc.wvu.edu
+ssh <username>@tf.hpc.wvu.edu
 ~~~
 {: .source}